Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 </tbody>
 </table> <br>

 <p> Having considered how fire response behavior should function, parameters for the network dataset can be set up (Table 4).
-With the exception of costs, these parameters have been previously described.
+Except for costs, these parameters have been previously described.
 The costs represent the accumulation of travel time from the fire station to a location in Warren County.
 Time is calculated in the road network by dividing distance by travel speed and then multiplying by 60 to convert from seconds to minutes.
 The delay is based on a generalized assumption that fire response vehicles will need to slow down at junctions to either turn or pass through carefully.
 Since this cost is expressed in minutes, a value of 0.1667 (ten seconds) is input as the cost at junctions.   </p> <br>

 <table class="center"><caption> Table 4.
 Network Dataset Parameters </caption>
 <thead>